Gentner Drummond: Business and legal career

-After returning to Oklahoma in the early 1990's, Drummond worked for Boone, Smith, Davis, Hurst and Dickman law firm in Tulsa, Oklahoma, as well as serving as an assistant district attorney for Pawnee and Osage Counties.
+After returning to Oklahoma in the early 1990s, Drummond worked for the law firm Boone, Smith, Davis, Hurst and Dickman in Tulsa, Oklahoma, as well as serving as an assistant district attorney for Pawnee and Osage Counties.
 Drummond later founded Drummond Law, a law firm focused on banking law with his second wife Wendy Drummond.
-His legal tactics when representing family have been criticised by Oklahoma media outlets.
+Drummond's legal ethics have attracted criticism from jurors, former clients, opposing counsel and their clients, and The Oklahoman, including in connection with his representation of other Drummond family members and a bank.
 Drummond is also a principal owner of Blue Sky Bank (formerly Citizens Bank of Oklahoma, NBC Bank, and the National Bank of Commerce), as well as Drummond Communications, a store agency for U.S. Cellular under the trade name Premier Locations.
 He also owns the 1100 acre event location Post Oak Lodge.
 He also operates a 25000 acre ranch near Pawhuska, Oklahoma.

-Drummond's legal representation of family members would attract controversy.
-In 2012, the Bigheart Times (the largest newspaper in Osage County) reported that Drummond, who was representing a member of the Drummond family in a criminal proceeding, called a reporter from that publication as a witness in a case she did not witness and had no personal connection to in order to prevent her from being able to report on the matter (she was dismissed as a witness by the court), raising comment from the state's oldest public transparency group.
-In 2013, Drummond’s client (his first cousin Jana Drummond Evans) testified under oath that Drummond encouraged his client to lie to the court about her county of residency for strategic advantage in a divorce case (however, during his 2018 campaign, Drummond maintained reporting on the testimony was politically motivated).
-In 2015, Special Judge Lisa Hammond wrote in the divorce decree that Evans had done so "to support her efforts to establish venue in a county where she apparently believed the Drummond family name would provide her an advantage."

 In 2019, the United States federal government sued Drummond, two of his businesses (Drummond Ranch LLC and Drummond Cattle LLC), and Regier Flying Service (which he had engaged) for allegedly spreading herbicide that killed more than 40,000 trees on United States Army Corps of Engineers land near Skiatook Lake and Birch Lake.
 However, the case was later settled and dismissed without prejudice after Regier Flying Service agreed to pay a $240,000 settlement.
 Drummond defended spraying the herbicide saying the federal government's position was "contrary to wildlife management and natural range development" and the public lands in question had been "formerly ours."

 During the COVID-19 pandemic, Drummond's cattle ranch, US Cellular stores, and law firm received $3.6 million in Paycheck Protection Program funds over the course of two years; in the second year, the three businesses applied for and were approved for their loans from Blue Sky Bank, a bank which is also owned by Drummond.